THE Chef Remy has made his debut in the pavilion and is waiting for you to come try out his dishes on Remy’s Ratatouille Adventure at Epcot.

 La Creperie de Paris

-This quick service and sit-down location serve up sweet and savory galettes and crepes inspired by the Brittany region of France, where these creations originated from.
+This quick service and sit-down establishment offers a delectable selection of sweet and savory galettes and crepes inspired by the Brittany region of France, the birthplace of these culinary delights.

 The menu was crafted by Chef Jerome Bocuse, who created the menus of Chefs de France and Monsieur Paul in the pavilion.